Temporal trapping: a route to strong coupling and deterministic optical quantum computation: Optical Quantum Computing in a Temporal Trap

-Notably, turning on the temporal trap resolves this problem, restoring effective single-mode dynamics.
-To show this, we consider the case of a soliton trap $V_a(\tau) = V_b(\tau)/2= -(|\beta_{a,2}|/\beta_1\tau_0^2) \sech^2(\tau/\tau_0)$ with width $\tau_0$, which supports a single bound mode $\Psi_{a,0} = \Psi_{b,0}= (2\tau_0)^{-1/2} \sech(\tau/\tau_0)$.
-Here, the finite energy gap $\Delta_{a}=\Delta_{b}/2= |\beta_{a,2}|/2\beta_1\tau_0^2$ protects the computational subspace spanned by the bound modes from decoherence; the gap $\Delta_a$ corresponds to a phase-mismatch (i.e., detuning) between the SH continuum the nonlinear polarization generated by the FH bound mode; similarly, $\Delta_b$ corresponds to a phase-mismatch between the FH continuum and the nonlinear polarization generated by the SH bound mode.
-Taken together, these energy gaps suppress leakage out of the computational subspace by preventing the nonlinear polarization induced by each bound mode from driving continuum modes.
-For simplicity, we have assumed the dispersion relationships $\beta_{a,2}=\beta_{b,2}/2$ in this work (departure from this condition does not qualitatively change the results).
-The $\chi^{(2)}$ nonlinear interaction $\hat H_\text{NL}$ between the FH and SH bound modes becomes phase-matched (i.e., resonant) when $\omega_{b,0}-2\omega_{a,0}=0$, which can be achieved, e.g., by temperature tuning.
-As a result, effectively single-mode physics reproducing \eqref{eq:single-mode-chi2} is realized between the bound FH and SH modes with coupling constant given by $g=\pi r/4\sqrt{2\tau_0}$ (See Appendix~\ref{sec:input-output} for full discussions).
+which scales as $\tau_0^{-1/2}$ (See Supplement 1).
 In Fig.~\ref{fig:f2}(a) we show the evolution of a two-photon state instantiated in the FH bound mode, where the photons in the trap are well localized and propagate without dispersing apart from an initial transient.
-In addition, the dynamics of the SH (Fig.~\ref{fig:f2}(b)) exhibit near-complete Rabi oscillations even for a modest trap with $\Delta/g = 1$, where $\Delta=\Delta_a=\Delta_b/2$ is a characteristic energy gap.
-These high-contrast Rabi oscillations provide strong evidence of effective single-mode dynamics, which can be further quantified as follows.
+In addition, the dynamics of the SH (Fig.~\ref{fig:f2}(b)) exhibit near-complete Rabi oscillations even for a modest trap with $\Delta/g = 1$, where $\Delta=\Delta_a=\Delta_b/2$.
+These high-contrast oscillations provide strong evidence of effective single-mode dynamics, which can be further quantified as follows.
 Ideally, the gate dynamics are confined within the computational subspace spanned by $\ket{2\,0} = 2^{-1/2}(\hat{a}^\dagger)^2 \ket{0}$ and $\ket{0\,1} = \hat{b}^\dagger \ket{0}$, so we can directly project the system evolution onto span($\ket{2\,0},\,\ket{0\,1}$) in Fig.~\ref{fig:f2}(c).
 The fact that nearly all of the state amplitude remains in the subspace implies that we have realized the desired single-mode dynamics, i.e., a 180$^{\rm o}$ rotation in the Bloch sphere, picking up a $\pi$ phase shift after returning to the initial state $\ket{2\,0}$.